Skip to content

 1. Enable nested virtualization for the physical host:

-1. connect to your physical VHI node via SSH.
+1. Connect to your physical VHI node via SSH.

-2. For VM, run inside VM: # cat /proc/cpuinfo | grep vmx
+• For a virtual machine, run this command inside the VM: # cat /proc/cpuinfo | grep vmx

 2. Cluster must have a public and private networks configured.
 Private network should not have a default gateway.